GTekSD/SUASS/interv.md

 Answer:

 ### Difference between prepared statement and stored procedure
-Answer:Prepared statements

-    Are a type of SQL statement that can be pre-compiled and executed multiple times with different values.
-    Are typically used to improve performance by avoiding the need to recompile the statement each time it is executed.
-    Can help to protect against SQL injection attacks by preventing malicious code from being executed.
-    Are not stored in the database, but are created and executed by the application.

-Stored procedures

-    Are a type of SQL code that is stored on the database server.
-    Can be called from within an application to perform a specific task.
-    Can help to improve performance by reducing the number of round trips between the application and the database server.
-    Can help to improve security by centralizing the business logic in the database server.
-    Are stored in the database and can be called from multiple applications.
+Answer: Prepared statements are SQL queries that are pre-compiled and can be executed multiple times with different values.
+This can improve performance, as the database server only needs to compile the query once.
+Prepared statements also help to protect against SQL injection attacks, as the values are not embedded in the query itself.

+Stored procedures are a set of SQL statements that are stored on the database server.
+They can be executed as a single unit, and they can take parameters as input.
+Stored procedures can be used to encapsulate complex business logic, and they can also help to improve performance.

  ![2023-07-12 12_36_06-Bard — Mozilla Firefox Private Browsing](https://github.com/GTekSD/csnotes/assets/110445358/4f380907-6165-4b03-8fcd-a6871d1f70dc)